hashicorp/terraform-google-consul/CONTRIBUTING.md

 ### Downtime

-Bear in mind that the Terraform code in this Blueprint is used by real companies to run real infrastructure in production, and certain types of changes could cause downtime.
+Bear in mind that the Terraform code in this Terraform Module is used by real companies to run real infrastructure in production, and certain types of changes could cause downtime.
 For example, consider the following:

-1. If you rename a resource (e.g. `aws_instance "foo"` -> `aws_instance "bar"`), Terraform will see that as deleting the old resource and creating a new one.
+1. If you rename a resource (e.g. `google_compute_instance "foo"` -> `google_compute_instance "bar"`), Terraform will see
+   that as deleting the old resource and creating a new one.
-1. If you change certain attributes of a resource (e.g. the `name` of an `aws_elb`), the cloud provider (e.g. AWS) may treat that as an instruction to delete the old resource and a create a new one.
+1. If you change certain attributes of a resource (e.g. the `name` of a `google_compute_instance_template`), the cloud provider (e.g. Google) may treat that as an instruction to delete the old resource and a create a new one.

 Deleting certain types of resources (e.g. virtual servers, load balancers) can cause downtime, so when making code changes, think carefully about how to avoid that.
 For example, can you avoid downtime by using